SSA ORGANIZATIONAL MANUAL

 - The Office of the SSA General Counsel (S9).

-- The Office of the Deputy Commissioner, Legislative and Regulatory Affairs (TB).
+- The Office of the Deputy Commissioner, Legislation and Congressional Affairs (TB).

 - The Office of the Actuary (TC).